btf-org/flank/README.md

 # Flank

-> Turn T-SQL into SSRS-like reports.
+> A modern, open-source SSRS

 ## For the little things